 If your life is empty of compliments, reintroduce them!
 Give the tone by offering your sincere compliments to those you love and stranger.
 Let them all know you’re open to receiving some in return.

-My husband’s birthday is next day from mine.
+My husband’s birthday is the next day from mine.
 So, it’s easy for my friends to mix up the dates and fail to call.
 I don’t get mad, I call them: “I just want to give you the opportunity to tell me a happy birthday!”
 Yes, I do That.
 (You can smile now).

 And something else I do (not always well received) when I see on the street something I like, I say so: “you have a lovely hair, nice jacket, cool push scooter…”.
 I’m not doing it to be liked (most probably I won’t see those people ever again).

 I’m doing it because I know that, for at least one brief moment, that person feel excellent.
-Plus, I really believe that small gesture like that, if we all start practicing, can make a huge difference in our society (less guns and more flowers).
+Plus, I really believe that a small gesture like that, if we all start practicing, can make a huge difference in our society (less guns and more flowers).

 How to be likeable?
 Remember, what you display others mirror and that mirroring determines the most how liked you are by others.